ike some Scottish Highlanders after the Jacobite Rebellions, bitterness still

 Between the States” or even “The War of Northern Aggression”.
 Me?
 I remain

-Southern States had an economy largely based on exporting cotton which required
+The Southern States had an economy largely based on exporting cotton which

-intensive labour to grow, harvest, and process.
-Income was excellent but
+required intensive labour to grow, harvest, and process.
+Income was excellent

-the North industry flourished along with a diversified agriculture and massive
+In the North industry flourished along with a diversified agriculture

-inputs of European immigrants to keep it all going.
-Slavery had gradually
+and massive inputs of European immigrants to keep it all going.
+Slavery had

-been eliminated in the North and the United States was composed of equal
+gradually been eliminated in the North and the United States was composed of

-Americans won the Mexican-American War and gained huge areas of land that
+The Americans won the Mexican-American War and gained huge areas of land

-had belonged to Mexico.
-New settlers moved into those territories from both
+that had belonged to Mexico.
+New settlers moved into those territories from

-North and South and tension grew out of this.
-Cotton takes a lot out of the
+both North and South and tension grew out of this.
+Cotton takes a lot out of

-soil and in those pre-chemical-fertiliser days growers needed new land for
+the soil and in those pre-chemical-fertiliser days growers needed new land

 in the North to such moves, Compromises were made, then abolished and factional

-must be made here of John Brown who in that same year led a mob of thugs,
+Mention must be made here of John Brown who in that same year led a mob

-including his sons, to hack six unarmed Pro-Slavers to death with sabres,
+of thugs, including his sons, to hack six unarmed Pro-Slavers to death with

-slavery being still legal.
+sabres, slavery being still legal.
 Two of the victims were teenage boys.
-For this
+For

-act of wanton savagery he was, and still is, regarded as a hero in the North
+this act of wanton savagery he was, and still is, regarded as a hero in the

-continued his ravages until wounded and captured during an abortive raid
+He continued his ravages until wounded and captured during an abortive

 Brown were led by a Colonel Robert E. Lee: a Lieutenant J.E.B.
 Stewart tried